Isle of Man: Name

+The earliest reference to the Isle of Man occurs in Pliny's Natural History, which mentions an island named Monapia (likely an error for *Manavia) lying between Britain and Ireland.
+This has been traced to the Brittonic *Manaua, meaning "mountain island" or "high island".
+The same root may appear in Môn, the Welsh name for Anglesey.
+The island is known in Welsh as Manaw and in Manx as Mannin, or in full, Ellan Vannin (i.e. "island of Man", with lenition of the first consonant).
+Mannin was originally a dative form, the nominative being Mana.

+Man was associated in legend with Manannán mac Lir, the Gaelic god of the sea, and was sometimes said to have taken its name from him.
+It is more likely, however, that the reverse is true.

 History

-The island was cut off from the surrounding islands around 8000 BC as sea levels rose following the end of the ice age.
+In the later part of the Mesolithic Period c.8000 BC, the island was cut off from the surrounding islands as sea levels rose following the end of the last ice age.
 Humans colonised it by travelling by sea some time before 6500 BC.
 The first occupants were hunter-gatherers and fishermen.
 Examples of their tools are kept at the Manx Museum.

-The Neolithic Period marked the beginning of farming, and the people began to build megalithic monuments, such as Cashtal yn Ard near Maughold, King Orry's Grave at Laxey, Mull Hill near Cregneash, and Ballaharra Stones at St John's.
+The Neolithic Period marked the beginning of farming, and the people began to build megalithic monuments, such as Cashtal yn Ard in Maughold parish, King Orry's Grave in Laxey, Mull Hill near Cregneash and Ballaharra Stones at St John's.
 There were also the local Ronaldsway and Bann cultures.

 During the Bronze Age, the size of burial mounds decreased.
 The people put bodies into stone-lined graves with ornamental containers.
 The Bronze Age burial mounds survived as long-lasting markers around the countryside.

 The ancient Romans knew of the island and called it Insula Manavia.
 During the four centuries when Rome ruled the Province of Britannia, the Roman military controlled the Irish Sea, providing safe passage of agricultural goods from the productive farms of Anglesey to Roman settlements at the English – Scottish frontier.
-Only a few Roman artifacts have been found on Mann, suggesting a lack of strategic value of Mann during the era of Britannia.
-No Roman lighthouses or signal towers have yet been found on Mann.
+Only a few Roman artefacts have been found on Man, suggesting a lack of strategic value of Man during the era of Britannia.
+No Roman lighthouses or signal towers have yet been found on Man.

 Around the 5th century AD, large-scale migration from Ireland precipitated a process of Gaelicisation, evidenced by Ogham inscriptions, and the Manx language developed.
 It is a Goidelic language closely related to Irish and Scottish Gaelic.

-In the 7th century, Mann came under Anglo-Saxon control, specifically King Edwin of Northumbria, from which he launched raids into Ireland.
-How much influence the Northumbrians exerted on Mann is unknown, but very few place names on Mann are of Old English origin.
+In the 7th century, Man came under control of the Anglo-Saxon King Edwin of Northumbria, who then launched raids from Man into Ireland.
+How much influence the Northumbrians exerted on Man is unknown, but very few place names on Man are of Old English origin.